mplex/multigraph/README.md

 ```

-However, in order to depict the multigraph of `floflies` with the information contained in `flofliesatt`, we need to be sure that the order of the actors matches in both objects.
+However, in order to depict the multigraph of `floflies` with the information contained in `flofliesatt`, be sure that the order of the actors matches in both objects.

 ```r
 flofliesatt <- flofliesatt[order(rownames(flofliesatt)), ]